ev3dev/ev3dev.github.io/docs/tutorials/connecting-to-the-internet-via-bluetooth.md

 group: basic-networking
 ---

-{% include /style/icon.html type="warning" %}
-These instructions are for [brickman v0.7.0](/news/2015/12/15/Package-Release/){: .alert-link}.
-If you are using an older version, please upgrade.
-{: .alert .alert-warning}

 *   {: tab="Android"}{% include /style/icon.html type="info" %}
     These instructions were written using Android 4.1.2 but they should work for other versions as well.